How Volaris is advancing conversations on diversity and inclusion in the workplace

 Being a leader is about embracing the unknown.
 Leaders can create a future that otherwise would not have happened, by embracing what you don’t know, and making promises that you don’t how to keep, but living up to your word.

 5. Advice for Saying Yes to More Opportunities

 When asked what advice they might give to the next generation of women in leadership, a common theme that arose was the need to overcome imposter syndrome, or feelings of doubt about readiness or worthiness to become a leader.

-Laurie Schultz said that leaders can play a role in the solution by showing they are human.
+Laurie Schultz said that leaders can play a role in the solution.
 By showing vulnerability and discussing how they learned from mistakes, other people can see their similarities to everyone else.
 Leaders who model this behavior can show they are not intimidating, unapproachable, or superhuman.
 “It helps other people say, ‘If they can do it, I can do it too,’” she said.

 Panelists Laurie Schultz, Tran Ly, Leanne Tribe, and Mary Wilson encouraged women in the audience to be open to new opportunities and push past feelings of doubt about readiness or worthiness to become a leader.

 The panel gave the following parting advice to aspiring leaders:

 - Mary Wilson: “Say yes when an opportunity comes up.
 Even if you’re fearful, or if you don’t think you’re checking every one of the boxes, say yes.
 Leadership traits are inherent, but leadership competencies can be taught.
 So if you have those traits of a leader, you can embrace that, and you have this entire Volaris community to help you build the competencies."